daani786/laravel_13_vue/README.md

 - Error
 -- Hot reloading
 - Fix
+Keep the Vite process running while using the application.
+Vite is configured to poll the bind-mounted files and is available on port 5173.
 -- Allow 5173 port in compose.yaml
 -- Add following in server key in vite.config.ts
 --  server: {